-In car rental, a security deposit is a sum of money that the supplier holds on to until the customer returns the rental vehicle.
-A security deposit can be held from a credit card but in some cases also from a debit or check card.
-Some suppliers accept cash deposits as well.
+In car rental, a security deposit is a sum of money that a supplier holds on to until the customer returns the rental car.
+The supplier uses this money to pay for any unexpected charges such as damages to the car and parking tickets.
+The customer can usually use their credit card for the deposit or sometimes a debit or check card.
+Some suppliers also accept cash deposits.

 - For cross-border rentals, the security deposit is equal to the purchasing value of the vehicle.